 - Baroque beauty: The rebuilt Frauenkirche and Old Town make Dresden one of Germany's most beautiful cities.

-- Manufacturing + tech: Siemens, Continental, and Datev are headquartered here.
-Strong demand for engineers and IT professionals.
+- Manufacturing plus tech: Siemens, Continental, and Datev are all headquartered here.
+Strong demand for engineers and IT.

-- Transport hub: ICE trains to Munich in 1 hour, Frankfurt in 2 hours.
-Excellent connectivity.
+- Transport: ICE trains to Munich in an hour, Frankfurt in two.
+Easy to get out when you want to.

 - Tech/startups: Leipzig (growing scene, remote-friendly) or Dresden (semiconductor boom)